-He reminded his listeners of Oliver Wendell Holmes' aphorism that "rights without remedies were no rights at all".
-This truth provides the reason why it is legitimate for us, judges concerned with rights and remedies, to gather at Banjul.
-Against the background of the ancient legal system of which we are inheritors, we may consider the way in which, lawfully and legitimately, we can translate the brave words of international human rights law into our daily professional work.

-I wish to devote the rest of this essay to three questions:
+Against the background of the ancient legal system of which we are inheritors, we, the judges, may consider the way in which, lawfully and legitimately, we can translate the brave words of international human rights law into our daily professional work.
+I will to devote the rest of this essay to three questions which arise from the foregoing:

-- (a) Is international law (including that of human rights) directly incorporated, by the common law, into local law so as to become part of it? - (b) If not a part of local law, is international law (including on human rights) nonetheless a proper source for domestic law, and if so in what circumstances? and

-(c) If so, how may a judges in municipal cases, in conformity with constitutions, statutes and common law, actually use international human rights norms in their daily work?
+- (a) Is international law (including that of human rights) directly incorporated, by the common law, into local law so as to become part of it? - (b) If not a part of local law, is international law (including on human rights) nonetheless a proper source for domestic law, and if so in what circumstances? and - (O) If so, how may a judges in municipal cases, in conformity with constitutions, statutes and common law binding on them, actually use international human rights norms in their daily work?